intel/cluster-management-toolkit/docs/Configuration.md

 Also note that this proxy setting will __not__ be used by `cmt-install`, since that program is typically responsible for creating the `~/.cmt` directory, and thus the configuration directory cannot be relied upon to exist when running `cmt-install`.
+To use a proxy with `cmt-install` you can specify the `--pip-proxy` option.